rpm-software-management/rpm/docs/manual/tags.md

 Transfiletriggerversion     | 5081 | string array

 ## Signatures and digests

+[Signatures](signatures.md) allow to verify the origin of a package.

 Dsaheader         | 267  | bin          | OpenPGP DSA signature of the header (if thus signed) Longsigsize       | 270  | int64        | Header+payload size if > 4GB.